Messaging Drawer

 7. To read the full message, click on the arrow icon under the date sent.

-Note: Avenue users receive direct messages and some automatic course notifications in the Messaging Drawer.
-Below are examples of a course message on the left and an individual message on the right.
-They appear vertically not horizontal as this example shows.
+Note: Avenue users receive both direct messages and automatic course notifications in the Messaging Drawer.
+Below are examples of a course message and an individual message; although shown side by side here, they appear vertically in the Messaging Drawer.

 9. To return to the Messaging Drawer menu, click on the arrow icon beside the sender's name.